 Hello World is the simplest possible App Engine app, as it contains only one service, has only one version, and all of the code is located within the app's root directory.
 This section describes each of the app files in detail.

-The Hello World app is a very basic one-file Sinatra application:
+The Hello World app is a basic one-file Sinatra app:

 require "sinatra" get "/" do "Hello world!" end

 runtime: ruby env: flex entrypoint: bundle exec ruby app.rb # This sample incurs costs to run on the App Engine flexible environment. # The settings below are to reduce costs during testing and are not appropriate # for production use.
 For more information, see: # https://cloud.google.com/appengine/docs/flexible/ruby/configuring-your-app-with-app-yaml manual_scaling: instances: 1 resources: cpu: 1 memory_gb: 0.5 disk_size_gb: 10